azzamsa/zman/docs/dev/releasing.md

 - Push the release commit to the **specified feature branch**.
 - Check if [Continuous Integration](https://github.com/azzamsa/azzamsa/actions/workflows/ci.yml) workflow is completed successfully.
 - Merge the **specified feature branch** to **master/main branch**.
+- Switch your local branch to **master/main**.
+Pull the newest change.
-- Push the release tags: `git push --tags`
+- Push the release tags: `git push --tags`.
 - Wait for [Continuous Deployment](https://github.com/azzamsa/azzamsa/actions/workflows/cd.yml) workflow to finish.
 - Create a new GitHub release with the created tag above, and copy the release news from the CHANGELOG.md.